Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Lessons On The Longer Side

 While I am a fan of the audio lessons that form the backbone of the Pimsleur learning framework, there are a couple negatives with them as well.
 And the first is that the lessons are somewhat lengthy.
-With a full lesson (audio portion plus follow-up exercises) taking a full hour to complete, they’re some of the longer lessons I’ve seen.
+With a full lesson (audio portion plus follow-up exercises) taking a full hour to complete, they’re some of the longer lessons I’ve seen (a lot longer than the Busuu lessons).

 Of course, you can always pause a lesson and return to it later if you don’t have a full hour to complete one; however, if you want to complete full lessons in one go or you’re looking for quicker-hit lessons (maybe 10 or 15-minutes), then Pimsleur might not be a great fit.